 - Do you want your internet to travel with you, or are you okay with a stationary system?

 Accessibility seems to be key here.
-After looking at dozens of service providers and types of service over the years, it’s obvious that your options are pretty location dependent.
 Unlike living in a city or suburb, you don’t really have lots of low-cost high-speed options.
-I simply can’t get the 100 Mbps service that my mom gets in her condo.
+I simply can’t get the 100 Mbps service that my mom gets in her condo with fiber optic internet.

 Regardless of your options, you’re generally going to be paying higher prices for slower services than you would in the city.
 The good news is that offerings for rural and off-grid customers seem to be changing and improving all the time.
 My guess is that the prevalence of LTE-based services is only going to increase, but we’ll see.